Azed1ne/eBay-Profit-Calculator/README.md

 # eBay-Profit-Calculator
-Python script to calculate the final fee and profit from and item sale price for eBay sellers
+Python script to calculate the final fee and profit from an item sale/listing price for eBay sellers.
+5-minute quick script with few explanatory comments :p